ccapndave/ember.hx/README.md

 # Ember.hx

->Ember.hx is current under active development.
-The examples given below will not yet work!

 Ember.hx is a Haxe wrapper allowing you to use the Haxe language to leverage Ember.js - a powerful JavaScript framework that does all of the heavy lifting that you'd normally have to do by hand.
 There are tasks that are common to every web app; Ember.js does those things for you, so you can focus on building killer features and UI.

 These are the features that make Ember.js a joy to use: